-The commands in the simulator ribbon control the execution of the simulator.
-It is from here that the user starts execution, steps through the execution, stops execution, and resets the simulator.
+The commands on the Simulator ribbon control the execution of the Simulator.
+It is from here that the user starts execution, steps through the execution, stops execution, and resets the Simulator.
 The commands are grouped into six sections: Save; Editing; Control; Timeline; Show; and Debug.